John Hibbs (academic)

 John B. Hibbs Jr. is an American physician-scientist and educator.
 He is distinguished professor emeritus in the Department of Medicine at the University of Utah.

-He is known for the discovery of the direct synthesis of L-citrulline and nitrogen oxides from L-arginine by murine activated macrophages, published in January 1987.
+He is a self- taught biochemist known for the discovery of the direct synthesis of L-citrulline and nitrogen oxides from L-arginine by murine activated macrophages, published in January 1987.
 This reaction was inhibited strongly by the non-toxic NG-monomethyl-L-arginine molecule.
 These observations provided the biochemical tools needed to establish the new and unexpected field of nitric oxide biochemistry and made possible its rapid initial progress in cardiovascular and neural physiology.
 In 1988, he directly measured the gas nitric oxide, simultaneously with Michael Marletta, showing that it is the proximal nitrogen oxide produced during the biological oxidation of a terminal guanidino nitrogen atom of L-arginine.

 Early life and education

 Hibbs was born in Uniontown, Pennsylvania in 1936 where his father was a scholarly practicing physician.
 Hibbs attended Dartmouth College (1954-1958) and the University of Pittsburgh School of Medicine (1958-1962).
 His internship was at the University of Oregon Hospitals (1962-1963).
 He then served as a medical officer in the U.S. Army.
 Following military service he returned to the University of Oregon as a resident in Internal Medicine (1966-1968).
 His training in clinical infectious diseases and in research examining host resistance to intracellular pathogens was at Stanford University Medical Center under the mentorship of Jack Remington (1969-1971).